agardnerIT/thekindkeptn/full-tour-5-self-healing.md

 This is step 5 of the tutorial.
 If you missed the previous parts, start [here](https://github.com/agardnerIT/thekindkeptn/blob/gh-pages/full-tour.md)

 ## Overview
-So far a fairly robust delivery pipeline has been built.
+So far, a fairly robust delivery pipeline has been built.
 Optional manual approval steps have been added, automated quality gates were then added to automate and improve on the previous manual approval.
-Finally, release validation was added to run quality evaluations **after** a production release.
+Finally, release validation was added to run quality evaluations **after** a production release and ensure quality software **in** production.

-This step adds the ability to Keptn to self-heal your application based on problems that Keptn is sent.
+This step adds the ability to Keptn to self-heal your application based on problems sent to Keptn.

 ----

 ## Scenario

-In this scenario, imagine we have a known production response time problem.
-It can be fixed by scaling the pods.
+Imagine the applicaiton has a known response time problem in production.
+It can be fixed by scaling the pods - at least until development has a chance to look into the issue.

 We will add steps into our Keptn setup to:
 1. Scale the pods (using Helm to upgrade the deployment) when a response time problem is received.
-2. Use locust to generate some new load after the deployment has been scaled
+2. Use `locust` to generate some new load after the deployment has been scaled
 3. Run a quality evaluation to see if the scaling has resolved the issue

 > Note: The demo image doesn't actually have a problem pattern that resolves with scaling.
 So **expect** the quality gate to still provide a warning.
 Scaling the pods **will** be successful.